 Custom Unlocks through the DJI Fly Safe portal

-If you’re planning on flying in a Restricted Zone or Altitude Zone, then you will need to request custom unlocking in advance through the DJI Fly Safe portal.
+If you’re planning on flying in a Restricted Zone or above an Altitude Zone, then you will need to request custom unlocking in advance through the DJI Fly Safe portal.
 Similarly, if you’re planning on flying in an Authorization Zone without an internet connection (unable to do live unlocking) then a custom unlock will be required.

 Here are the steps you will need to take for a Custom Unlock: